RdjStark/CarND-Behavioral-Cloning-P3/writeup_report.md

   * Car slowly moved to the side of the road.
 Data were appended showing my model how to recover from it
   * After the bridge, there is a brown dirt to the right.
 Model had to train not to leave the road here with numerous recovery records.

+I found that LeNet-5 is not enough for this purpose, so I used a more complex network with five convoltion layers

 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture